This blog is supported by a video, which can be found here, or at the bottom of this page.

 Exercise increases circulation throughout the body, bringing warm, nutrient-rich blood to the extremities.
 I can only see this would have a positive effect on Raynaud’s.

-I am now 34 years old and no longer suffer from Raynaud’s at all.
-My hands and feet are often cold but they never constrict and lose colour.
+I am now 38 years old and no longer suffer from Raynaud’s at all.
 I believe it is a result of cinnamon, ginger, ice baths and exercise.

 I also believe because I stopped worrying about it, it allowed my body to heal itself.
 You know how it is?
 “We become what we think about most of the time….”
 Quote by Earl Nightingale.